-Basic guitar setup procedure and values, in order of how one ought to proceed.
+Here is the basic electric guitar setup procedure, in the order of how one ought to proceed.

 Set Preliminary intonation

-Adjust the first-string (high “e” string) bridge saddle to the approximate scale length (25.5 inches on a Fender Tele or Strat), measuring from the inside of the nut to the point where the string contacts the bridge saddle.
+Adjust the first-string (the high “e” string) bridge saddle to the approximate scale length (25.5 inches on a Fender Tele or Strat), measuring from the inside of the nut to the point where the string contacts the bridge saddle.
 Now adjust the distance of the second-string saddle (‘b’ string), moving it back from the first saddle, using the diameter of the second string as a measurement.
 For example, If the second string is .011″ (0.3 mm), you would move the second-string saddle back .011″ (0.3 mm) from the first saddle.
 Move the third saddle back from the second saddle using the gauge of the third string as a measurement.
 The fourth-string saddle should be set parallel with the second-string saddle.
 Proceed with the fifth and sixth saddles with the same method used for saddles two and three.
+Although these numbers are small, this is just the preliminary intonation setting.

 Fine tuning of the intonation will be set after the rest of the setup is complete.